 Blackboard takes a multi-faceted approach to securing documents stored in SafeAssign.
 This includes physical, network, and application level security as well as vulnerability management and third party security testing.

-Blackboard MH deploys multiple external and internal commercial and custom vulnerability scanners that provide comprehensive reports on a frequent basis.
-This enables Blackboard MH to provide asset discovery and security, compliance monitoring, vulnerability detection, as needed patching and auditing capabilities.
+Blackboard deploys multiple external and internal commercial and custom vulnerability scanners that provide comprehensive reports on a frequent basis.
+This enables Blackboard to provide asset discovery and security, compliance monitoring, vulnerability detection, as needed patching and auditing capabilities.

-In addition to the controls mentioned above, the MH Security Team also employs the expertise of third party auditing and industry certification.
+In addition to the controls mentioned above, the Security Team also employs the expertise of third party auditing and industry certification.
 This includes, but is not limited to:

 - Annual third party process improvement and policy assessments are performed, including internal/external/security assessment and penetration testing.